 The Forward function must only be enabled for the input direction.
 Flatstream modules have been optimized in such a way that they support this function.
 In the output direction, the Forward function can be used as soon as the size of OutputMTU is specified.

-Registers are described in "Flatstream registers" on page 44.
+The registers are described in "Flatstream registers" on page 45.